reusable-ui/reusable-ui-monorepo/variants/orientation-variant/README.md

 ---

-🚀 **@reusable-ui/orientation-variant standardizes orientation-aware styling across React UIs.**
+🚀 **@reusable-ui/orientation-variant empowers consistent orientation-based styling across React UIs.**
 Give it a ⭐ on GitHub if you find it useful!